-The College VA Certifying Official will notify the VA Regional Office of any changes to your enrollment.
+The College VA Certifying Official will notify the VA of any changes to your enrollment.
 The change may result in an adjustment to your monthly benefits, or create an overpayment.
-(Chapter 33 recipients refer to BAH rate of pursuit FAQ# 2).

 What should I do if I get deployed during the semester?

-You should contact the Veterans Academic Advisor to discuss your academic options.
+You should contact the Academic Advising Office to discuss your academic options.
 Also, you will need to supply a copy of your orders to the VA Certifying Official who will notify the VA.
-Those that have paid tuition out of pocket can refer to the Student Accounts Office web site, print and complete a Refund Request Form, include a copy of Military Activation Orders signed by your Commanding Officer, and mail to the Tuition Credit Review Committee as instructed.
+Those that have paid tuition out of pocket can refer to the Student Accounts Office website, print and complete a Request for Tuition Credit - Appeal Form, include a copy of Military Activation Orders signed by your Commanding Officer, and submit to the Tuition Credit Review Committee as instructed.